manassaloi/manassaloi.github.io/_posts/2020-02-13-how-i-find-books.markdown

 ---

 A few people have asked me where I find books to read.
-Apart from finding them on [Goodreads thanks to my friends](https://www.goodreads.com/user/show/9698257-manas-saloi), I also stalk people who have public bookshelfs
+Apart from finding them on [Goodreads thanks to my friends](https://www.goodreads.com/user/show/9698257-manas-saloi), I also stalk people who have public book shelfs

 Here are a few